 With email integrations built to support building email lists, you can collect contact information from multiple channels and sync them all with your email marketing platform without the hassle.

-Furthermore, welcome emails, birthday wishes, and other emails can easily be automated with email marketing integrations.
-This ensures that your subscribers will receive the information they need when they need it and creates a continuous communication flow without the discomfort.
+Furthermore, email marketing integrations will easily automate and send welcome emails, birthday wishes, and other emails.
+This automation ensures that your subscribers will receive the information they need when they need it and creates a continuous communication flow without discomfort.

 QUICK COMPARE: 4+ Magento Email Marketing Platforms in 2020 – Read to know which option suits your business.!